How your data is used

 The data will never be used for insurance or marketing purposes, nor for speculative searches, such as checks of DNA profiles or other information derived from your sample.

-The Department of Health and Social Care has had confirmation from the Home Office and the Association of Chief Police Officers that they will not seek access to Genomics England’s data without presentation of a court order.
+The Department of Health and Social Care has had confirmation from the Home Office and the Association of Chief Police Officers that they will not seek access to data held in the National Genomic Research Library without presentation of a court order.

-For further details of unacceptable uses, please see the list as detailed in the Research Ethics Committee approved Protocol.
+For further details of unacceptable uses, please see the list as detailed in the Research Ethics Committee approved National Genomic Research Library Governance Framework.

 FAQs